jennefercampoverde/Pet-WRU/README.md

   - NodeJs - https://nodejs.org/en/download
   - MariaDb - https://mariadb.org/download

-- To set up the backend database:
+- To set up the database:
   - MariaDb will download with a frontend interface called HeidiSQL
   - Open HeidiSQL, and click "New" to create a new connection.
   - Network Type: MariaDb or MySQL (TCP/IP)